Codecademy/docs/content/go/concepts/strings/terms/replace/replace.md

   - 'paths/computer-science'
 ---

-The **strings.Replace()** replaces all or number of occurrences of a specified substring within a given string with another substring.
+The **`strings.Replace()`** replaces all or a number of occurrences of a specified substring within a given string with another substring.
 It returns a new string with the replacements made.

 ## Syntax